Image credit: “Young Girl in Red Bathing Suit,” 2015 by Stevie Wonderland

 “For a long time, I took in battered women and their children.
 I want them to feel safe and know love and care.
 One time it was eight children.
 I was poor, and their father wouldn’t even give me money for milk and bread.
 But I found a way.
 I always found a way.”
 She then asked, “Have you heard of HOPE, the nonprofit in town that helps women and families in danger of domestic violence?
 I helped found it.”

-NOTE: Pair this story with John Leland’s New York Times article about perspectives of elders growing old happily.
+NOTE: The week I wrote this, I read John Leland’s New York Times article about how the perspectives of elders affect their happiness.